Comprehensive Program Review

 Program reviews will conform to the same form and respond to the same questions.
 Reviews should use data from the period since the last review.

-- Programs receive link to review template in Google Drive October 1st from Amanda Thomas, Director of Assessment.
+- Programs receive link to review template in Google Drive by October 3rd from Institutional Effectiveness and Assessment.

 - Programs fill out and answer all questions of the template and submit their review to their Dean's office no later than December 1st.